kryptt0n/HomeRecipesFrontEnd/README.md

-# To open this app
+## To open this app

 http://recipes.vitalysukhinin.com/myrecipes

+# If the app is not working please contact via vitaliksuhinin99@gmail.com